stacks-network/stacks-core/sip/sip-009-analysis-cost-assessment.md

 Type: Standard

-Created: 10/19/2019
+Created: 03/05/2020

 License: BSD 2-Clause

 # Abstract

-This document describes the measured costs and asymptotic costs assessed for the analysis of Clarity code.
+This document describes the measured costs and asymptotic costs assessed for parsing Clarity code into an abstract syntax tree (AST) and the static analysis of that Clarity code (type-checking and read-only enforcement).
 This will not specify the _constants_ associated with those asymptotic cost functions.
 Those constants will necessarily be measured via benchmark harnesses and regression analyses.

 # Measurements for Execution Cost